EinSatzMitX/ascii-conv/README.md

 -f <file name> This is necessary for operation

 -s <format>    This allows the user to choose between different formats.
-If left blank the Ascii-Art will be 50 lines tall with 150 charachters per line.
+If left blank the Ascii-Art will be 50 lines tall with 150 charachters per line (16,25:10).
+Size will be less if use with '-d true' so tht it fits into the 200 charachter buffer for discord messages.
    - 16:9
    - 4:3
    - 1:1